cnrancher/hangar/docs/en_US/sync.md

   -f, --file string          image list file (the format as same as 'rancher-images.txt') (required) -h, --help                 help for sync
-  -j, --jobs int             worker number, concurrent mode if larger than 1, max 20 (default 1) -s, --source string        override the source registry defined in image list
+  -j, --jobs int             worker number, concurrent mode if larger than 1, max 20 (default 1)
+      --no-arch-os-fail      image copy failed when the OS and architecture of the image are not supported --os string            OS list of images, separate with ',' (default "linux,windows") -s, --source string        override the source registry defined in image list

 Global Flags: